TadiT7/treble_experimentations_wiki/Motorola-One-Vision.md

 5.Once you reboot to recovery, again head over to Reboot > System.
 This time you won't notice the NO OS message.
 The first time the device might reboot once or twice, that is completely normal.

 That's it.
-Enjoy the GSI on your troika/kane.
+Enjoy the GSI on your kane.